February 9 – March 16, 2026

 Events

-The library is sponsoring a number of events in conjunction with the exhibition.
-See the full list in our online calendar.
+The library sponsored a number of events in conjunction with the exhibition.
+See the full list of events that were offered.

 Tours and Field Trips

-School and community groups are welcome to visit the Americans and the Holocaust exhibit any time between February 9 and March 16 during the Columbia Public Library’s open hours.
-Please see our field trip guidelines for more information.
+School and community groups were welcome to visit the Americans and the Holocaust exhibit any time between February 9 and March 16 during the Columbia Public Library’s open hours.

-If you are unable to tour the exhibit in person, please visit USHMM’s online exhibit.
+If you were unable to tour the exhibit in person, please visit USHMM’s online exhibit.

 Credit Statement